24 Interesting Facts About Barbados

 9. In 1966, Barbados gained complete independence.

 10. Singer Rihanna is from Barbados.
-The artist, whose full name is Robyn Rihanna Fenty, is an ambassador for the country and has even had a street named in her honour: Rihanna Drive.
+The artist, whose full name is Robyn Rihanna Fenty, is an ambassador for the country and has even had a street named in her honor: Rihanna Drive.

 11. Historic Bridgetown and its Garrison are Barbados’s only UNESCO World Heritage Site.
 Located in the country’s capital, the site is identified “an outstanding example of British colonial architecture consisting of a well-preserved old town built in the 17th, 18th and 19th centuries”.